Deploy Alluxio on a Cluster with HA

-An Alluxio service with High availability (or HA) achieved by running multiple Alluxio master processes on different nodes in the system.
-One of these masters is elected the leading master which serves all workers and clients as the primary point of contact.
-The other master processes act as standby masters which maintain the same file system state with the leading master by trailing a shared journal.
-Note that, standby masters do not serve any client or worker requests; however, if the leading master fails, one standby master will automatically be chosen to take over and become the new leading master.
+An Alluxio cluster with High Availability (HA) is achieved by running multiple Alluxio master processes on different nodes in the system.
+One master is elected as the leading master which serves all workers and clients as the primary point of contact.
+The other masters act as standby masters and maintain the same file system state as the leading master by reading a shared journal.
+Standby masters do not serve any client or worker requests; however, if the leading master fails, one standby master will automatically be elected as the new leading master.
 Once the new leading master starts serving, Alluxio clients and workers proceed as usual.
 During the failover to a standby master, clients may experience brief delays or transient errors.

-The major challenges here to achieve HA are maintaining the shared file system state across service restarts and maintain consensus among masters on leading master after failover.
+The major challenges to achieving high-availability are maintaining a shared file system state across service restarts and maintaining consensus among masters about the identity of the leading master after failover.
 In Alluxio 2.0, there are two different ways to achieve these two goals:

-- Option1: Use an internal replicated state machine based on RAFT to both store the file system journal and select a leading master.
+- Raft-based Journal: Uses an internal replicated state machine based on the Raft protocol to both store the file system journal and run leader elections.
 This approach is introduced in Alluxio 2.0 and requires no dependency on external services.

-- Option2: Leverage an external Zookeeper service for leader election on the leading master and a shared storage (e.g., the root UFS) for shared journal.
+- Zookeeper with a shared Journal: Uses an external Zookeeper service for leader elections in conjunction with a shared storage (e.g. HDFS) for the shared journal.
 See journal management documentation for more information about choosing and configuring Alluxio journal system.

-- To deploy a Alluxio cluster, first download the pre-compiled Alluxio binary file, extract the tarball and copy the extracted directory to all nodes (including nodes running masters and workers).
+- To deploy an Alluxio cluster, first download the pre-compiled Alluxio binary file, extract the tarball and copy the extracted directory to all nodes (including nodes running masters and workers).

-- Enable SSH login without password from master node to worker nodes.
-You can add a public SSH key for
+- Enable SSH login without password from all master nodes to all worker nodes.
+You can add a public SSH key

 ~/.ssh/authorized_keys.
 See this tutorial for more details.